deepakjohnson91/NSSO-77-Round-SAS/README.md

 # Working on NSS 77th Round SAS Data using R

+This documentation pertains to my experiments with the unit-level data of the Situation Assessment Survey (SAS).
+My friend [C. A. Sethu](https://github.com/s7u512) has greatly improved this work and resolved the issues that I mention in this repository.
+His repository (with all the scripts) can be found [here](https://github.com/s7u512/NSSO-77-SAS).
+If you would like to work on the unit-level data, please take a look at his repo.

 Here are some tips on how to use R (or RStudio) in analysing the latest unit-level from the Situation Assessment Survey of the NSS.
 India's National Sample Survey conducted its 77th Round of surveys in 2018-19.
 Among different topics covered in this round was the assessment of farming conditions in India.
 A brief review of the surveys and some results from the past can be found in the two links given below.
 1. [Situation Assessment Survey of Agricultural Households 2019: A Statistical Note by Aparajita Bakshi](http://ras.org.in/situation_assessment_survey_of_agricultural_households_2019_a_statistical_note)